 In Nigeria, the ‘Suya men’ are called Mallams – men, skillful in the art and spice of meat preservation and preparation.
 Every Mallam has his own special blend.

 Suya is usually made with lean cuts of beef, however now that the spice has come into its own, it has been used to liven up roast potatoes and marinade chicken or fish for example.

 Suya brings a smoky and rusty flavor with a pleasant heat.

 We don’t post recipes ourselves but enjoy finding and curating them.
-Visit our recipe page for some delicious uses of the Char Masala blend.
+Visit our recipe page for some delicious uses of the Suya blend.